mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://www.linkedin.com/pulse/arm-reverse-engineering-part-34-hacking-double-variables-thomas/) to read the article on LinkedIn.

 ## Lesson 100: ARM Reverse Engineering (Part 35 – SizeOf Operator)
-This tutorial will discuss sizeof operator.
+This tutorial will discuss the sizeof operator.

 -> Click [HERE](https://www.linkedin.com/pulse/arm-reverse-engineering-part-35-sizeof-operator-kevin-m-thomas/) to read the article on LinkedIn.